Jutta Hipp

+In 1955, known as the "First Lady of European Jazz", she became the first European and the first white female musician to sign a recording contract with the prestigious American record label Blue Note Records, on which she released three albums in 1956.
 For reasons that are unclear, Hipp's last recording was in 1956.
 She started working in a clothing factory, and ultimately cut herself off from the music world.
 She remained in the United States, and worked for the clothing company for 35 years.